-We received quotes from several major insurance companies to see how adjusting the weekly mileage would affect the premium.
+We received quotes from several major insurers to see how adjusting the weekly mileage would affect the premium.
 We used the same profile for each quote: A 35-year-old female driver living in the Minneapolis area with no accidents, tickets, or violations, and a good driving record with at least five years of prior insurance.
 The car quoted was a 2018 Ford Explorer on a six-month policy.
 Some insurers quoted reduced premiums, while others did not.

-|Insurer||3,000 Miles Annually, Pleasure Use Only (no commute)||10,000 Miles Annually With a Typical Commute (five days)|
+|Insurer||3,000 Miles Annually, Pleasure Use Only (No Commute)||10,000 Miles Annually With a Typical Commute (Five Days)|

 |Allstate (Standard Coverage)||$759||$759|